huynextlevel/react-native-boilerplate/README.md

 3. Remove `.git` folder, `rm -rf .git`
 4. Use [React Native Rename](https://github.com/junedomingo/react-native-rename) to update project name `$ npx react-native-rename <newName>`
 5. Run `yarn` to install dependencies
+6. If your laptop still use `pod` installed from `gem`.
+Please run:
+  - `bundle install`
+  - `cd ios && pod install`
-6. Run `cd ios && pod install`
+7. If your laptop use `pod` installed from `hombrew`.
+Run `cd ios && pod install`

-7. Start the packager with `yarn start`
+8. Start the packager with `yarn start`
-8. Connect a mobile device to your development machine
+9. Connect a mobile device to your development machine
-9. Run the test application:
+10. Run the test application:

 - On Android:
   - Run `react-native run-android` or Use Android Studio (Recommended)